Skip to Main Navigation | Skip to Content

 2.E.2.
 Students are offered guidance in the ethical use of information resources.

-The University's commitment to offering students guidance in the ethical use of information resources begins with the Academic Honesty policy, which defines academic dishonesty including plagiarism, cheating, and breach of standards of professional ethics, the procedure for reporting violations, and the appeal process (Faculty Guide and UCM Planner Handbook 2012-2013, pages 154-157, and on-line version of the Academic Honesty Policy).
+The University's commitment to offering students guidance in the ethical use of information resources begins with the Academic Honesty policy, which defines academic dishonesty including plagiarism, cheating, and breach of standards of professional ethics, the procedure for reporting violations, and the appeal process (Academic Policy and Procedure and UCM Planner Handbook 2012-2013, pages 154-157, and on-line version of the Academic Honesty Policy).

 Copyright affects faculty, staff, and students in ever changing ways.
 Members of the University community are expected to comply with the provisions of the United States Copyright Law and accept individual responsibility for copyright compliance.
 The Board of Governors' intellectual property rights policy and procedure provide the framework for creative activity and discovery within the bounds of academic freedom while at the same time protecting the interests of the University.
 Regular workshops and training sessions ensure that faculty and staff have information on new laws, regulations, and good practices regarding the appropriate use of information.
 The University employs a full-time copyright professional charged with educating and assisting faculty and staff with copyright and intellectual property use questions and concerns.
 Faculty, staff, and students are expected to comply with copyright law; there is no tolerance for misuse.